sreesanjay-tech/sreesanjay-tech/README.md

 ---

+Welcome to my Business Analysis Portfolio — a curated collection of real-world case studies, requirements documentation, user stories, UML/BPMN models, and process improvement work.

+This repository reflects how I analyze, structure, design, and improve systems.
+My goal for 2026 is to grow into a strong Business Analyst with solid functional analysis, modelling, and problem-solving skills.

 ## 👨‍💼 About Me

 I am a **detail-oriented and highly passionate aspiring Business Analyst** with a strong focus on **banking (BFSI)** and **technology-driven environments**.